-BMCC doesn't discriminate, and therefore a significant percentage of our students, about 40% are not Indian students.
+BMCC does not discriminate.
+Therefore, a significant percentage of our students, about 40%, are not Indian students.
 We receive no direct financial support either State or Federal for these students; this creates a difficult financial environment in which to operate.
-As the only community college located in Michigan's Eastern Upper Peninsula, we believe that it is in the best interest of every one to educate any student who wishes to attend our institution.
-Our tuition is low and we have an open enrollment policy which allows a significant number of students to attend our college who may never have had the opportunity at a main stream or state public institution.
-We provide support in the form of tutoring and academic enrichment classes to improve the skills of our students many of whom are single parents and have been out of school for a number of years.
+As the only community college located in Michigan's Eastern Upper Peninsula, we believe that it is in the best interest of everyone to educate any student who wishes to attend our institution.
+Our tuition is low, and we have an open enrollment policy which allows a significant number of students to attend our college who may never have had the opportunity at a mainstream or state public institution.
+We provide support in the form of tutoring and academic enrichment classes to improve the skills of our students, many of whom are single parents and have been out of school for a number of years.
 This has allowed many students to successfully transition into a college environment.

-We now come to you and ask for your support, so we can continue to carry out the educational role of serving our students wherever they are located.
+We now come to you and ask for your support so we can continue to carry out the educational role of serving our students wherever they are located.
 We have students enrolled from over 40 states, the Province of Ontario and armed services personnel located on bases in Spain and Germany.
 This is accomplished through the miracle of the Internet which allows those students who cannot make the journey to a college to complete a quality education in their own home.
 We still offer what was one of the first Early Childhood Education Degrees designed for Head Start teachers located in rural areas as remote as Alaska.
 We are also the only Tribal College acting as a Michigan Charter School authorizer under Michigan's State School Code.
-We have chartered 32 Public School Academies, which provide educational choices for students in the urban minority and/or low income community in which the academy is located.
+We have chartered 42 Public School Academies.
+These academies provide educational choices for students in the urban minority and/or low-income community in which the academy is located.

-We are asking that you make a $10.00 contribution, so that we can continue educating less fortunate students desiring a quality education, whether K-12 or college.
-The donations will be used to support: new language and building trades programs, and plans for additional programs in the health and plastics industries; a faculty endowment to employ much needed additional full-time faculty; the need for additional scholarships; and finally building maintenance, repair and utility expenses.
+We are asking that you make a $10.00 contribution so we can continue educating less fortunate students desiring a quality education, whether K-12 or college.
+The donations will be used to support: new language and building trades programs and plans for additional programs in the health and plastics industries; a faculty endowment to employ much needed additional full-time faculty; the need for additional scholarships; and finally building maintenance, repair, and utility expenses.